GowriPriyankaM/Personal-Portfolio/README.md

       Click on the "Compare & pull request" button and provide a clear title and description for your pull request, explaining the changes you've made and submit it.

-      Soon I'll be merging all your changes into the main branch of this project.
-You will get a notification email once the changes have been merged.

       *Congratulations!
 You have successfully contributed to the project.*

 ## Stack :